cmoffroad/osm-guidelines/README.md

 ESRI, Mapbox, and Maxar are good alternatives.

 > Note: Maxar may have a slight offset in certain areas.
 Make sure to switch between layers to identify which imagery is more accurate.

+### Add a source tag

+Add/Update [source](https://wiki.openstreetmap.org/wiki/Key:source) tag for all objects you changed to e.g. `source=Maxar`, `source=Mapbox`, `source=ESRI` to reflect latest context.

+> Refrain from modifying an existing object if its latest modifications was done with a ground surveys.

 ### Avoid adding paths